yu3x/BasicEnvironmentC/README.md

 # BasicEnvironmentC
-Basic C Project for Debug
+Basic C Project for Debugging in vscode